anviljs/anvil.combiner/README.md

 The intention here is to make it simple to import files without having to worry about what a file might be called eventually.

 ## Cross-Type Imports
-	note: This is a new feature to the combiner plugin and may have bugs.
+	note: This is a new feature to the combiner and may have bugs.

 Several requests to support this behavior have been around since anvil started but due to how the pipeline had been developed, there was no good way to add support for this feature.